keenanhi/keenanhi.github.io/blog/lets-get-theoretical/_posts/2016-06-20-Writing-With-Mixing-In-Mind.md

 In this post, which I received some requests for, I'll walk through how to create those puzzle pieces yourself, using music theory as a guide.
 You'll see that once you have the means to write parts that fit snuggly with each other, mixing and recording become much easier and sound completely natural!

 **Please note:** This post will take a little bit of music theory to get the most out of.
-At some point, I would love to have a guest on here to give a quick theory primer; for now, I've linked to some great music theory introductions [on the bottom of this post](#bottom).
+At some point, I would love to have a guest on here to give a quick theory primer; for now, I've linked to some great music theory introductions <a href="#bottom">on the bottom of this post</a>

 ___